Honors & Awards

 Current Research and Scholarly Interests

-Understanding of tumor biology using cancer organoid as the medical oncologist.
+Understanding of tumor biology using cancer organoid from the clinical view point.

 Dedifferentiation process driven by TGF-beta signaling enhances stem cell properties in human colorectal cancer